 Open provides innovative technology to utility companies in the form of a holistic cloud solution, Open Smartflex, which allows the streamlining of operations across multiple business areas along with all the benefits of the cloud.
 In addition, it is enhanced with tools, such as Open Vital Signs, to guarantee maximum performance through real-time diagnosis.

-Come see us on May 18th at CS Week 2020 in Fort Worth, TX. to learn more about Open’s cloud services and the way we can help you steam ahead in the technological revolution currently disrupting the utility industry.
+Come see us on February 18th at Cloud for Utilities in Washington, DC to learn more about Open’s cloud services and the way we can help you steam ahead in the technological revolution currently disrupting the utility industry.